thecodingmachine/kickoff-docker-php/README.md

 **Xdebug is not working on MacOS**

-* If you have php-fpm installed on your machine, the port 9000 might already be used.
-You have to change the `xdebug.remote_port` variable's value with `1000` and updates your IDE configuration for Xdebug.
-* Add the `xdebug.idekey` variable with your corresponding value in the `ext-xdebug.ini` file.
+Add the `xdebug.idekey` variable with your corresponding value in the `ext-xdebug.ini` file.
 You might also have to update the `xdebug.remote_host` variable's value with the IP address of your container (`docker inspect YOUR_APACHE_CONTAINER_NAME`).